Communication (COMM)

 Non-Core Attributes: Community Engagement

 This is a critical PR class.
-The course offers a critical, historical, and practical perspective in the US and global PR industries.
-It examines the current and historical dependency of news media outlets on the PR world as sources of information.
+The course offers critical, historical, and practical perspectives on public relations industries.
+Students examine the current and historical dependency of news media outlets on the PR world as sources of information.
 While the course has a critical view of corporate public relations, it also offers concrete skill-building opportunities for students interested in working to promote diversity, inclusion and social justice through critical public relations.
 The practical side of the class focuses on the use of communication and public relations strategies for advancing causes such as fair representation of minorities in media, economic justice, community development, workers' rights, environmental justice, and other pressing social issues.
-Students taking this class will spend one hour per week working for a local community organization helping to either design or enhance their communication and public outreach programs.

 COMM 365 | COMMUNICATION RESEARCH METHODS